top of page

 How will my child be included in activities outside Little Birds Forest Nursery, including trips?

-Where an outing is being planned all efforts will be made to ensure that every child in our setting will be able to take full advantage of the opportunity.
+Where a special extracurricular outing is being planned all efforts will be made to ensure that every child in our setting will be able to take full advantage of the opportunity.
 In order to achieve this, all plans in this regard will be discussed in full with any parents who have concerns about their child’s ability to attend.
 Additional staff members / parent volunteers may be sought to offer their assistance on a proposed outing where this is deemed to be of benefit.

 How accessible is the Little Birds Forest Nursery environment? (indoors and outdoors)

-Little Birds Forest Nursery is an outdoor, ground-floor setting, with free-flow access to our outside area, a specific area for Under 2s, and access to other outdoor environments.
 Our woodlands and the grounds are all on one level, with uneven ground in some places which may require additional time and assistance, but we feel confident that both the classroom and outside area can be fully accessed by anyone.

 The activities on offer both inside and outside are always fully accessible to all the children attending.
 Where necessary our layout can be adapted to suit the needs of individual children.